A Unified LLM-Adaptable Framework for Cold-Start Cognitive Diagnosis: Experimental

+To evaluate the model's robustness in data-sparse situations, we conducted experiments in two scenarios: exercise cold-start (RQ1) and domain cold-start (RQ2).

-We conducted exercise cold-start experiments on the NIPS34 and XES3G5M datasets, with results summarized in Table \ref{qcold_exp}.
-The key observations are as follows: (i) Our proposed LMCD consistently outperformed other methods across most experiments.
-Notably, the NLP-based approach utilizing BGE embeddings achieved the second-best performance in several cases, a result attributable to BGE's strong semantic representation capabilities.
-This highlights the importance of LMCD's strategy to integrate exercise text with student cognitive states, which surpasses methods relying solely on textual information. (ii) The graph-based TechCD methods showed limited effectiveness in exercise cold-start scenarios.
-This stems from TechCD's heavy reliance on topological relationships between KCs, which are sparse in real-world datasets, limiting its practical applicability.
+\textbf{Exercise Cold-Start (RQ1).} The results on the NIPS34 and XES3G5M datasets are summarized in Table \ref{qcold_exp}.
+Our proposed LMCD consistently outperforms other methods across most experiments.
+Notably, the NLP-based approach utilizing Qwen3E embeddings achieves the second-best performance in several cases due to its strong semantic representation capabilities.
+However, LMCD achieves superior performance with significantly fewer parameters (1.5B compared to Qwen3E's 4B).
+This highlights the advantage of LMCD's strategy, which integrates exercise texts with student cognitive states, surpassing methods that rely solely on textual information.
+Furthermore, the graph-based TechCD shows limited effectiveness in this scenario.
+This stems from its heavy reliance on topological relationships between Knowledge Concepts (KCs), which are typically sparse in real-world datasets, thereby limiting its practical applicability.